proudmonkey/ApiBoilerPlate/README.md

 If you are looking for a project template for ASP.NET Core API that you can reuse across your team, or if you are new to ASP.NET Core and would like to get up to speed on how it works without having you to configure most of the basic features that an API will have, then this is for you.

+# How to get it?
+There are two ways to install the template:
+* From Nuget with .NET CLI: [ApiBoilerPlate.AspNetCore](https://www.nuget.org/packages/ApiBoilerPlate.AspNetCore/1.0.1)
+* From VSIX with Visual Studio Market Place: [ApiBoilerPlate.AspNetCore](https://marketplace.visualstudio.com/items?itemName=vmsdurano.ApiProjVSExt)

 ## Tools and Frameworks Used

 * [.NET Core 3.0](https://dotnet.microsoft.com/download/dotnet-core)